Azure/ADX-in-a-Day-Lab2/README.md

 | extend anomaly = series_decompose_anomalies(MySeries)
 ```

-Query 3: Parameterized(Add Timefilter) and render a Piechart using the following query
+Query 3: Parameterized (add Timefilter) and render a Piechart using the following query
 ```
 ingestionLogs
 | summarize count() by Level